PlutoGamerpro/Taxi-Fare-Calculator-API/README.md

 ```
 ## Calculate Fare
 - This method calculates the fare based on the number of kilometers and the rate per kilometer defined in the UpdatePrice method.
+- The CalculateFare method is responsible for calculating the fare based on the distance traveled in kilometers and the type of vehicle chosen.
+Here's a breakdown of how it works:
 ```csharp
 private double CalculateFare(double kilometers, string vehicleType, string timeOfDay) {